beet-software/dorm/docs/docs/model-anatomy/dorm.md

 engine.
 The generated accessors return `DatabaseEntity` values, and the repository is available through `.repository`.

+For engines that implement the optional `TransactionalEngine` capability, the same generated library also contains `TransactionalDorm<Q, P>`.
+It extends `Dorm<Q, P>` and creates a temporary `Dorm` for the transaction callback.

 `Dorm` also exposes generated relationship roots through `relations` when the source models contain relationship metadata.
 See [Relationship paths](relations.md).